OilerNetwork/pitchlake_starknet/documentation.md

 LP tokens represent a position's value at the start of a round net of any premiums collected from the round.
 By knowing the value of a position at the start of a round, we can calculate its value at the end of the round (once it settles), and there by also knowing the value going into the next round (by rolling over).
 There will be an LP token contract (ERC20) associated with each round.
 Meaning if an LP tokenizes their position during round 3 (r3), they are minted r3 LP tokens.

 When an LP tokenizes their position, they are converting the value of their position at the start of the **current** round to LP tokens.
 They can only do so once the round's auction has ended, and before the option round settles.
 Simply, LPs can only tokenize their position in the **current** round if the **current** round's state is _Running_.
-The **current** round could not be _Auctioning_ because the premiums would not be calculated yet, and it could not be _Settled_ because the funds would have already been rolled over to the **next** round.
+The **current** round cannot be _Auctioning_, because the premiums would not be known yet, and it could not be _Settled_ because they could just withdraw their position normally (if current round is Settled, we are in the round transition period).

-Some pseudo code for an LP tokenizing their current position is below:
+Some pseudo code for an LP tokenizing their entire current position is below:

 ```rust
 // LP tokenizes their entire current position.